Hiking in Windy Conditions?

 Wind on the Hills: Danger!

-With this new information to hand, I decided it was best to postpone my mountain hike.
-I‘ve read online how plenty of people love a windy hike.
-Personally, I’m more risk averse.
 I like to stack the odds in my favor, rather than against it.
-Once the wind is forecast to get above 30 mph (50 kph) I reconsider my hike plan.
+Once the wind is forecast to get above 30 mph (50 kph) I reconsider my plans.

-If you do plan to hike in windy conditions, make sure to pack trekking poles.
+If you plan to hike in high winds or windy conditions, make sure to bring trekking poles.
 They’re a great help in maintaining balance.

 You should also get on top of your layering.
 Your body heat will fluctuate wildly, with exertion increasing your core temperature and the wind rapidly cooling your head, hands, limbs and torso.